purs-nix/purs-nix/docs/derivations.md

 , codegen ? null
 , no-prefix ? false
 , json-errors ? false

+, incremental ? true
 }
 ```

+- `incremental`: Whether or not to build the modules incrementally.
+This will cause the initial build time to be much slower, but will generally increase the build time after the individual modules have been initially built.

-These correspond to the flags you can pass `purs compile`. `modules.Module.output {}` is a derivation containing the compiler output for all your project's dependencies plus all of `Module`'s dependencies.
+The upper options correspond to the flags you can pass `purs compile`.

+`modules.Module.output {}` is a derivation containing the compiler output for all your project's dependencies plus all of `Module`'s dependencies.

 ### bundle